ethanlee515/Hamiltonian-simulation-formalization/README.md

 H1 = X ot Z ot I + I ot I ot Y...
 ```

+## Project Goals

-## Semantics
+### Semantics

-Goal: Be able to prove when different Hamiltonians have the same semantics.
+We aim to prove when different Hamiltonians have the same semantics, that is, when they have the same effect on any given state.
-For example, if `H_1` and `H_2` commute, then `(H_1: t_1) (H_2, t_2)` and `(H_2: t_2) (H_1, t_1)` have the same semantics.
+In particular, if `H_1` and `H_2` commute, then `(H_1: t_1) (H_2, t_2)` and `(H_2: t_2) (H_1, t_1)` have the same semantics.

-Challenge: matrix exponentials.
-Not even sure how to represent it.
-We were suggested to define it symbolically and state valid rewrite rules that respect Schrödinger's equation.
+One challenge will be representing matrix exponentials.
+We plan to define this symbolically (since the formal definition requires an infinite sum) and state valid rewrite rules that respect Schrödinger's equation.
-Need to discuss the details though.

-## Compilation
+### Compilation

+Another goal of this project is to implement and prove facts about Hamiltonian compilation.
+Given some universal gate set `G` and a Hamiltonian `H`, this involves constructing a program `P : list G` such that `P` and `H` have the same effect on a quantum state.

+The method of compilation will be via *trotterization*.
+Trotterization decomposes the unitary induced by a Hamiltonian into a product of local terms.
-First write down the compiler using *trotterization* (TODO explain).
-We can then analyze its properties.
+We can then analyze its properties by, for example, proving the error bound on trotterization for non-commuting Hamiltonians.
-For example, how much error it generates.

-Here we can just assume the gate set to be whatever convenient for us.
-We can also assume the Hamiltonian is *local*.